eisfabian/PACEtomo/README.md

 	- The script will guide you to through the following process: <img src="selectTargets_small.png" alt="Target selection process" width="600" />

 2. Selecting targets by specifying relative specimen shifts.
-	- The overall process is like 1., but instead of dragging to centre a target, you supply shifts in microns for X and Y that are applied from the current position to reach the next target.
+	- The overall process is like 1., but instead of dragging to centre a target, you supply shifts in µm for X and Y that are applied from the current position to reach the next target.
 This is useful for (semi-)ordered patterns of targets.
 	- Set only *targetByShift* to *True*.
 Set all other settings to *False*.
 	- Move the stage to your first target (tracking target).
 	- Run the script from the script window.